ADD Vs. ADHD

 • Ask your general doctor, psychiatrist, or therapist to refer you to someone who can provide an ADHD evaluation

-During your evaluation appointment, a provider may analyze your symptoms and medical history, which may be a lengthy process.
+During your evaluation appointment, a provider will analyze your symptoms and medical history, which may be a lengthy process.
 However, a diagnosis can be valuable and potentially life-changing for someone previously living with undiagnosed ADHD.

 A diagnosis may provide relief because it can give you a starting point to address your symptoms.
 With a diagnosis, you may be able to manage ADHD through treatment, a personal understanding of your symptoms and how they affect you, and potential accommodations at work or school.